 Money earned in the work-study program can be used for any educational and/or personal expenses; however, it is not credited to the student's billed expenses at MassArt.
 On average, work-study students work approximately eight to ten hours per week and may be responsible for helping various administrative offices, bringing prospective students on tours, helping out in one of the studios, and gallery sitting, among other tasks.

 Work-study positions may be found in several different ways.
 Some work-study supervisors prefer to hire through word-of-mouth, or will post flyers around campus; others may post their open work-study positions on the Career Development.
 Career Development will send you login information to access their site for any open positions both on and off campus shortly before Orientation.
 Remember to set up a "job agent" for work-study jobs on your Career Development account to receive an email alert when one is posted through Career Development.
 Instructions for setting up a job agent will be sent with your login information.

 Once students have found a work-study position, they must visit the Office of Student Financial Assistance to complete a work-study contract, tax forms, and provide proof of eligibilty to work in the U.S. (the student must bring in original documents, such as a passport, birth certificate, or social security card) before they can begin their job.

 Work-study students interested in working off-campus may apply for community service work-study jobs through the Center for Art and Community Partnerships.
 Students that are not able to find a work-study job will NOT receive additional funding to replace the work-study earnings expectation.

 Unfortunately, we cannot guarantee on-campus jobs since there are not enough work-study positions for every student.
-For those who cannot find a work-study position or who are ineligible to earn federal work-study funds, the Career Services Office provides a great resource for students to help them search for jobs in the Boston area.
+For those who cannot find a work-study position or who are ineligible to earn federal work-study funds, Career Development provides a great resource for students to help them search for jobs in the Boston area.